-Treatment Options in Salt Lake City
+Treatment for Male Infertility in Salt Lake City, UT

 One-third of all infertility problems are caused by the male partner.
 Though fertility can be seen as a woman’s issue, it’s vital that both men and women get tested if a couple is struggling to conceive.
 Dr. Gange specializes in male infertility treatment from his office in Salt Lake City.